 Today was pretty awesome.
 Anyone who was on a boat that caught a turtle yesterday spent their day at the Rock Iguana Headstart Facility.
-I dont know much about what they did there except that they rebuilt iguana cages.
-I was not on a boat that caught a turtle yesterday so I went back to the Old Anegada Yacht Harbor to try again.
-I didn’t get on a boat to turtle in the morning but it was still a good time because both of the first two boats that went out caught turtles.
-Watching and helping take measurments of the two green turtles was really interesting, but I think that about everything involving turtles because I love them.
+I don’t know much about what they did there except that they rebuilt iguana cages.
+I was not on a boat that caught a turtle yesterday, so I went back to the Old Anegada Yacht Harbor to try again.
+I didn’t get on a boat to turtle in the morning, but it was still a good time because both of the first two boats that went out caught turtles.
+Watching and helping take measurements of the two green turtles was interesting, but I think that about everything involving turtles because I love them.
 After that two or three more boats went out and caught one more hawksbill turtle.
 The hawksbill turtle was different because he was already tagged with both a PIT tag and a flipper tag.
-Later, we found out Lifeworks had actually tagged the turtle a few years ago and it’s name was Cookie Dough.
+Later, we found out Lifeworks had tagged the turtle a few years ago, and its name was Cookie Dough.
 Cookie Dough was also different because his front right flipper was deformed and he had a small hole in his back left flipper.
 I did not get a chance to go turtling today because it started thundering and raining on and off around the time the last turtle was caught.
-I was a little bit disapointed by that but not for long because I got to go out on the boat and help release two of the turtles, Cookie Dough and a green turtle who was named Bubbles.
-The rest of the day was mostly shore time and we watched a documentary on the life of loggerhead turtles.
+I was a little bit disappointed by that but not for long because I got to go out on the boat and help release two of the turtles, Cookie Dough and a green turtle who was named Bubbles.
+The rest of the day was mostly sheared time, and we watched a documentary on the life of loggerhead turtles.
 The day ended well with thanksgiving for dinner.
-We all ate too much and I of course asked what everyone was thankful for as our squeeze question.
-It actually ended up feeling pretty similar to actual thanksgiving except I’m pretty sure we ate chicken insted of turkey.
+We all ate too much and I, of course, asked what everyone was thankful for as our squeeze question.
+It ended up feeling pretty similar to actual thanksgiving except I’m pretty sure we ate chicken instead of turkey.